1on1pt/MechaCar_Statistical_Analysis/README.md

 Alternate Hypothesis: H<sub>a</sub> = There is a difference in NHTSA 5-Star Safety Rating between MechaCar and it's competitors

-Additional hypotheses can be developed to address testing of the individual test types.
+Additional hypotheses can be developed to address individual test type data.

 #### Statistical Test to Test the Hypothesis